Mass hierarchy, mass gap and corrections to Newton's law on thick branes with Poincare symmetry: Setup, solutions and their physical implications

-and an excited massive mode given by the expression \be \Psi_1=C_1\ {\rm sinh}(az){\rm sech}^{3/2}(az), \ee where $C_0$ and $C_1$ are normalization constants.
-The function (\ref{psi0}) is the lowest energy eigenfunction of the Schr\"odinger equation (\ref{schrodinger}) since it has no zeros, and can be interpreted as a massless 4D graviton with no tachyonic instabilities from modes with $m^2<0$, whereas the function (\ref{psi1}) represents a normalizable massive graviton with mass $m=\sqrt{2}a$ localized on the brane as well.
-Thus, there exists a mass gap between these two bound states, a fact that eliminates the dangerous presence of arbitrarily light KK excitations, sending them to energies corresponding to the scale of $a$ (see below).
+In a similar way, the excited massive mode (with $\mu=1/2$) can be constructed from the general solution (\ref{Psi_m}) and is given by the following expression \be \Psi_1=C_1\ {\rm sinh}(az){\rm sech}^{3/2}(az). \ee Here $C_0$ and $C_1$ are normalization constants.
+Within the context of de Sitter braneworld models, in \cite{wang} it is erroneously stated that when $\mu$ is real, or $m^2 < 9a^2/4$, both $P_{3/2}^{\mu}\left[\tanh(az)\right]$ and $Q_{3/2}^{\mu}\left[\tanh(az)\right]$ are singular at $|z|\rightarrow\infty$ and hence, the regularity conditions at spatial infinity for the metric perturbations exclude the case when $m^2 < 9a^2/4$.
+However, it is precisely the case when $\mu$ is real that gives rise to the analytical expressions for the bound states of the spectrum (\ref{psi0}) and (\ref{psi1}).
+The point is that while both $P_{3/2}^{\mu}\left[\tanh(az)\right]$ and $Q_{3/2}^{\mu}\left[\tanh(az)\right]$ are singular at $|z|\rightarrow\infty$, their linear combination becomes asymptotically regular under a suitable relation between the arbitrary constants $k_1$ and $k_2$, leading to explicit analytical expressions for the bound states of the transverse traceless metric perturbations.

-There is also a continuous spectrum of massive modes with $m\geq3a/2$.
-Surprisingly, in this special case, the Schr\"odinger equation can be integrated as well for these massive KK fluctuations and we get their explicit expression in terms of the associated Legendre functions of first and second kind of degree $3/2$ and imaginary order $\mu=i\rho$ \cite{bhrs}:
+The function (\ref{psi0}) is the lowest energy eigenfunction of the Schr\"odinger equation (\ref{schrodinger}) since it has no zeros, and can be interpreted as a massless 4D graviton with no tachyonic instabilities from modes with $m^2<0$, whereas the function (\ref{psi1}) represents a normalizable massive graviton localized on the brane.
+Thus, there exists a mass gap between these two bound states, an important fact from the phenomenological point of view since it eliminates the dangerous presence of arbitrarily light KK excitations, sending them to energies corresponding to the scale of $a$ (see below).
+This remarkable situation usually takes place in braneworld models with an induced 4D de Sitter metric \cite{ps,wang}.